fbcbl/android-resources-checker/README.md

 ## Reports

 The default report will be always be displayed in your stdout.
+You can control if the reporting is sent to the stdout with the flag `--stdout` or `--no-stdout`.

 You can specify an optional directory where to write the reports in the form of CSV files.
 For that use the `--reports-dir` option.

 For example: